Jump To Section:

 The story goes that Miss Gordon married Mr Durward and in 1925 together they formed the delicious sweetie shop Gordon & Durward that sits on the High Street in Crieff.
 In 1947 the shop was then sold to George Anderson (affectionately known as Sweetie Geordie) and his wife Daisy, who passed it on to their son John and his wife Pamela.
 When they retired in 1989 the Donaldson's took over.
 Quite a change in industry as they used to own the Garage in Crieff and Donaldson's Oil, but the Graham and Caroline clearly have a talent for creating temptations for those with a sweet tooth and they have taken the business to new heights with Gordon & Durward favourites now found all over Scotland.
 Graham shared that the secret is their use of the very best of ingredients and where fudge is concerned they still use traditional Copper Boilers which gives it that moist, sweet, buttery flavour and amazing melt in the mouth texture that we all love.
 Of course when with opening the shop in Crieff we have also fallen in love with these sweet treats and you can find the famous Macaroon and Fudge in our shops in Scotland and the US.

-Launching in 2024, Crieff Food Fest is a Crieff Community Council Initiative that will hopefully become an annual event.
-Run from Monday 7th October to Sunday 13th October, it will be a week of culinary delights, celebrating everything Crieff has to offer in terms of food, beverage and Highland hospitality.
+Launched in 2024, Crieff Food Fest is a Crieff Community Council Initiative that will hopefully become an annual event.
+It ran from Monday 7th October to Sunday 13th October, and it was a week of culinary delights, celebrating everything Crieff has to offer in terms of food, beverage and Highland hospitality.

 Places to Stay